St. John Ambulance Canada: Medical First Response Services

 Saskatchewan, Newfoundland and Labrador, Ontario, and British Columbia are the only provinces that still wear their full uniform.
 In Ontario, operational (duty) uniform consists of a pair of black cargo pants (or tactical pants), a button up black shirt (with 'Medical First Responder' reflective on the back) or a Polo shirt.
 All will be marked with "Medical First Response" and "St. John Ambulance Volunteer" crests on both sleeves.
 Members in training or are working towards their MFR qualification will either wear a white shirt with "St John Ambulance Volunteer" crests on both sleeves, a black polo shirt, or an unmarked white dress shirt for probationary observers.
 Worth noting is that probationary observers already have a minimum of standard first aid training plus police security clearance.
 Rankings are clearly marked on epaulettes.
 For ceremonial, winter or certain indoor functions a black wool sweater and a black tie are also worn.
 For head dress, a SJA hat/ cap may be worn at outdoor events.
 A beret/ peak cap is worn for ceremonial or winter functions.
 Footwear consists of a pair of black boots/ shoes.
-It is important to note that Officers (with ranks of 1 pips and above) are also entitled to wear their ceremonial (No. 1) uniforms.
+Officers, with ranks of 1 pips and above, are also entitled to wear their ceremonial (No. 1) uniforms.
 The uniform consists of an officer's cap, a white shirt with tie, a tunic with metal buttons, pins, rank pips and full medals, a pair of black pants or skirt and black dress shoes.

 Air and Ground Ambulance Services are no longer offered by St John Ambulance Councils in Canada.
 New Brunswick and Northwest Territories Councils once offered such services.